Dorian is expected to near hurricane strength as it spins toward Puerto Rico

 Where Dorian is now

-Around 11 a.m.
-ET Tuesday, the storm had moved past St. Lucia, with maximum sustained winds of 50 mph.
+Early Tuesday afternoon, the storm's center was about 70 miles west of Martinique, and had maximum sustained winds of 50 mph.

 Dorian will dump heavy rain over some far-eastern Caribbean islands through Thursday.
 This includes Martinique, St. Lucia and St. Vincent, where rainfall generally will total up to 6 inches, with some isolated downpours of up to 10 inches, the hurricane center said.